The Mysterious Sisters

 Looks like pretending I didn't see it was the right answer.
 Nice.

 "That aside, could you let me take a closer look at that item?
-You said it came from this dungeon, but this is the first time I've seen it.
+You said it came from this dungeon, but it's the first I've seen of it.
 I'd like to check it as Village Chief, and if possible, buy it."

 I probed regarding the gun.